hbahuguna/popularmoviesHB/README.md

 in order to fetch movie data app needs api_key

-which should be filled in the api_key string in
+which should be filled in the API_KEY string in

-app/src/main/res/values/strings.xml
+app/src/main/java/com/himanshubahuguna/android/popularmovieshb/Config.java